 The theory is that in overcrowded conditions (a high population in a small pond for example) this hormone emitted by all the fish in the water soon reaches high levels and causes the entire population to have stunted growth.

 This is a survival mechanism that helps the whole community because if the fish only grow to a smaller size, there’s physically more room for each and they need less food and resources each too.

 However, there’s some evidence that their bodies are stunted while their internal organs are not.
-This leads to internal abnormalities that leads to a premature death.
+This leads to internal abnormalities that lead to a premature death.

-Studies are inconclusive but some evidence suggests this hormone has other harmful effects towards even fully grown and already matured fish.
+Studies are inconclusive but some evidence suggests this hormone has other harmful effects on even fully grown and already matured fish.

 Regardless, changing the water regularly removes any doubt so is simply good practice!